LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/common-settings-tasks.md

 * `<a href="http://example.com/test.jpg" onmouseover="alert('test')”>`
 * `<a onmouseover="alert('test')" href="http://example.com/test.jpg">`

-These HTML tags will render in the bot Preview tool and in the Web chat window based on the capability of the respective tool/window.
+These HTML tags render in Conversation Builder's [Preview](conversation-builder-testing-deployment-previewing.html) tool and in the Web chat window based on the capability of the respective tool/window.

 {: .important}
 If you're using an [external knowledge base](knowledge-base-external-knowledge-bases-introduction.html), where your content developers are authoring content in an external CMS, you can use the same, above HTML tags.
-Again, they will render in the bot Preview tool and in the Web chat window based on the capability of the respective tool/window.
+Again, they render in Conversation Builder's [Preview](conversation-builder-testing-deployment-previewing.html) tool and in the Web chat window based on the capability of the respective tool/window.

 ### Delete a knowledge base